PeterSethaphan/Bodycam-overlay-Edit-by-Alex_Dubbler/README.md

 # instructions of usage are in the head of the...
 # ... bodycam.html

+# Put logos in "logos" folder (recommended)
+# do not remove credits when using ok thanks
 # have a good usage and have fun!!!